Finding an employment is a bit like money — it takes employment to find employment.

 - Blog.
 If there’s one thing a PR pro can do to help their career, it is to blog.
 If you are still in college, start now.
 If you’re an industry professional, get going.
 Blogging will help you to grow in so many ways — refine your thinking, sharpen your writing skills, force you to learn basic web marketing, HTML code and technical details.
 It also gives you an appreciation for what works in content and what doesn’t.
 I’m amazed at the lousy pitches this blog gets — and from people that really ought to know better.
 Blogging will grow your portfolio, build relationships with other bloggers and demonstrate dedication, work ethic and competency to potential employers for your chosen profession.

 - Volunteer.
-One company in particular, a small business, needed some help.
+One company, in particular, a small business, needed some help.
 They didn’t ask, I volunteered.
 We chatted about ideas one day and I offered to put them in writing.
-In fact, that 30 minute conversation turned into a nine page content marketing plan that they can execute on.
-Currently, I’m contemplating making the plan generic and posting it here because its good advice for a small business content marketing program.
+In fact, that 30-minute conversation turned into a nine-page content marketing plan that they can execute on.
 The process kept my skills sharp.

 - Read.
 Read.
 Read.
 One of the best things a job-seeker can do is learn something new.
 I’ve long been a voracious reader, but much of my reading has migrated online and the stack of books on the night table has grown.
-I’ve plowed through a dozen books in the three months I’ve been looking for a job.
-Titles have included books on child development like “What’s on your Toddler’s Mind” since I have a two-year-old daughter, to PR books like Rethinking Reputation, to relationships, like re-reading John Gray’s Men are from Mars; Women are from Venus.
-Certainly there’s personal gain by reading these titles, but there’s also an element of psychology to PR, so these titles also have professional merit.
-One other book I’d strongly recommend for anyone considering opening their own gig, is Quitter: Closing the Gap between your Day Job and your Dream Job by Jon Acuff.
-I couldn’t set the book down; it’s a must read.
+I’ve plowed through a dozen books in the three months I’ve been looking for a job including Rethinking Reputation and Quitter: Closing the Gap between your Day Job and your Dream Job.
+I couldn’t put the latter book down; it’s a must read.